syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/refer-SfPdfViewer-script-in-application.md

 ---
 layout: post
-title: Refer the SfPdfViewer script file in application | Syncfusion&reg;
+title: Refer the SfPdfViewer script file in application | Syncfusion
-description: Learn here all about refer the SfPdfViewer script file in the application in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn here all about refer the SfPdfViewer script file in the application in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug